samu/angular-table/README.md

 ## How

-All you have to do in your controller is setting up a list on your `$scope`:
+All you have to do in your controller is set up a list on your `$scope`:

 ```javascript
 $scope.nameList = [{name: "Laura"}, {name: "Lea"}, {name: "Sara"}]